A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

-In Virginia, Maryland and DC, there are several laws regarding cell phone use and driving, particularly pertaining to certain types of drivers, such as school bus drivers.
-These laws will likely change and evolve over time as cell phone use continues to grow.
+In Virginia, Maryland, and Washington D.C., there are several laws regarding cellphone use and driving, particularly pertaining to certain types of drivers, such as school bus drivers.
+These laws will likely change and evolve over time as cellphone use continues to grow.

-If you or a loved one was injured in a car accident caused by a driver using a cell phone or otherwise driving carelessly, please contact the Law Offices of Stuart L. Plotnick, LLC, to schedule a consultation.
+If you or a loved one was injured in a car accident caused by a driver using a cell phone or otherwise driving carelessly, contact our Rockville law firm today for a free consultation.

-In Maryland, Washington D.C. and Northern Virginia, drunk driving accidents are common.
-In fact, they are one of the leading causes of auto accidents resulting in serious injuries and wrongful death.
+In Maryland, Washington D.C., and Northern Virginia, drunk driving accidents are common.
+In fact, they are one of the leading causes of car accidents resulting in serious injury and wrongful death.
 Being injured by a drunk driver can change your life forever.
-Rockville accident attorney Stuart Plotnick has seen the devastation that these accidents can bring to the victim and the victim's family -all because of the senseless and reckless decision of a stranger.
+Rockville car crash attorney Stuart Plotnick has seen the devastation that these car accidents can bring to the victim and the victim's family, all because of the senseless and reckless decision of a drunk driver.

-You should not have to pay for your accident-related expenses if your crash is caused by a drunk driver or a driver under the influence of drugs.
-We take personal exception to these cases since the other driver knowingly choose to put others in danger when he or she got behind the wheel and drove while under the influence.
+You should not have to pay for your accident-related expenses if your car crash was caused by a drunk driver or a driver under the influence of drugs.
+We take personal exception to these cases since the other driver knowingly chose to put others in danger when they got behind the wheel of a car and drove while under the influence of alcohol or drugs.

-Our law firm has years of experience handling serious accidents caused by drunk and impaired drivers in Rockville and the surrounding D.C.
+Our Rockville law firm has years of experience handling serious car accidents caused by drunk and impaired drivers in Maryland and the surrounding D.C.
 Metro area, including the District and Virginia.
 Attorney Stuart L. Plotnick thoroughly understands the laws governing such accidents and what strategies work best.

 - Medical bills